nikitavoloboev/license-up/README.md

 Use it in the directory where you want to create the `LICENSE` file.

+Note that you can also create a `LICENSE.md` file instead by passing in a `--md` flag.

 ### MIT License

 To create [MIT license](https://opensource.org/licenses/MIT), run: